 18 February 2020

 Going anywhere nice for your holidays?
 As part of our IrelandLikes survey, permanent tsb set out to learn just that.
 Over 4,000 people nationwide shared the one big 'like' they most want to make happen, presented with everything from home makeovers to dream weddings.
-Having mapped the results (you can explore county-by-county preferences right here), we found that travel is on the minds of many of you.

 Over 1 in 3 people (37%) have ‘travel’ as their top choice, making it the second-highest-ranking category after ‘home improvements’.
 It proves more popular than both the ‘new wheels’ and ‘life events’ category, meaning that more of you would rather be jetting somewhere sunny than upgrading the car or heading back to college.

 But what kind of travel plans are proving most popular?
 And how do preferences shakedown on a county-by-county basis?

 Getting some vitamin D is the biggest inspiration for packing your bags.
 Perhaps unsurprisingly, one-third of travel fans are primarily looking for sun.

 Summer holidays abroad remain a favourite, with the majority of people aiming specifically for those months.
 Though less common, off-season sunshine jaunts appear to be increasing in popularity.
 “Escaping the Irish winter” is cited as the main desire for 8% of future holidaymakers, with a further 2% aiming for a spring/autumn break.